ANiggemann/ANI-Camera-Remote/README.md

 * ssid = "ANI-CameraRemote" - WiFi SSID
 * password = "Remoter12345678" - Set to "" for open access point w/o password
 * webServerPort = 80 - Port for web server
+* screenSaverTime = 60 - After 60 seconds of inactivity the display will be turned off (M5Stack only)
 * triggerPin = 2 - GPIO2 as trigger output
 * startPin = 5 - GPIO5 as start input for timelapse, -1 = deactivate input pin processing
 * default_delayToStart = 0 - Delay in seconds till start of timelapse